sandiegopython/test-driven-django-development/tutorials/10-gravatars.rst

 ..
 TIP::

     If you've never used ``hashlib`` before, this may look a little daunting.
-Md5_ is a cryptographic hash function that takes a string of any size and creates a 128 bit binary string.
+MD5_ is a cryptographic hash function that takes a string of any size and creates a 128-bit binary string.
 When rendered as hexidecimal, it is a 32 character string.

     ..
 Technically we will get a UnicodeDecodeError if the email contains non-ascii characters but Django's EmailValidator doesn't support that anyway.